agiledev-students-fall2022/git-workflow-practice-Rxu64/README.md

 **Zack Goldberg**

 Berners-lee clearly has the forsight to plan for the potential worsening of the "world wide web" issues.
-I also think it is really cool that he is colabarating with regular software developers to work on his latest project
+I also think it is really cool that he is colabarating with regular software developers to work on his latest project.